Singapore Portrait Series currency notes: History

 On 2 July 2014, the Monetary Authority of Singapore announced that it would stop printing notes starting from 1 October 2014, to reduce the risk of money laundering.
 MAS also stopped producing the banknote as well from 1 January 2021 onwards, with the same reason of withdrawing notes and because the demand of these notes was low except for bank account maintenance (currently the notes that are in high demand are and notes).
 The MAS said that the higher denomination notes (beyond $100) would continue to remain legal tender.
+Since 1 January 2009, $10,000 notes was decreasing in general demand whereas since 1 January 2019, $1,000 notes was decreasing in general demand that led to the withdrawal.

 Security features

 The previous security features in the Ship Series were carried over to the Portrait Series, with new ones incorporated into the banknote.
 The two most prominent security features are the engraved portrait of Yusof bin Ishak (which contains fine lines that are difficult for counterfeiters to mimic) and the Kinegram (a printed security hologram); MAS states that banknotes with missing or mutilated portrait or/and Kinegram command no value.
 Paper versions issued by BCCS features its logo and the face value, while those issued by the MAS features its logo with the Merlion (a mythical creature and national symbol) and the face value.
 Polymer versions of the banknote have the Kinegram replaced by an image of the Singapore lion symbol with the face value, showing the coat of arms of Singapore when tilted at varying degrees.

 Other security features include lithographic print (the resulting background hinders camera counterfeiting), anti-copying line structures, perfect registration, microprinting, asymmetrical serial numbers and windowed security threads (thin ribbons woven into the paper).
 Polymer versions of the banknote include two clear windows and other security features that substitute its paper version.
 Several features that are invisible to the naked eye appear when both versions of the banknote are exposed under UV light.